-No matter how careful you are, and how often you remind your little ones to stay safe, sometimes things just happen.
-According to the Royal Society for the Prevention of Accidents (RoSPA), over one million children are involved in mishaps in and around the home which lead to visits to A&E units in the UK, so they really can affect anyone.
+No matter how careful you are, and how often you remind your little ones to stay safe, sometimes accidents just happen.
+According to the Royal Society for the Prevention of Accidents (RoSPA), more than two million children under the age of 15 have accidents in the home and have to visit A&E as a result.

-They're injuries or illnesses which affect anyone who's 16 or younger.
+Children's accidents are defined as injuries or illnesses which affect anyone who's 16 or under.
 Some of the most common accidents are:

 - Whiplash if they’re a passenger in a road traffic accident

 - Slips, trips or falls in schools, playgrounds or parks

 - Medical problems, such as misdiagnosis or faulty medication

 - Injury through negligence, such as a dog bite

 Although in some instances children may recover quickly, more serious accidents can result in lifelong conditions which make everyday life a struggle.
 In either case, you'll be pleased to know there are things that can be done.

 Who can I claim against?

 If the child is 16 or under a parent or guardian will need to claim on their behalf.
 If the accident happened at school, then the school will be responsible as it is meant to ensure all its pupils’ well-being.
 For accidents in parks and playgrounds, the local council will be at fault, because it is responsible for the upkeep of these public spaces.
 If it has happened because of a product it's the manufacturer itself that needs to be held to account.